CalanBarnhardt/gift-idea-generator/frontend-gift-idea-generator/README.md

 from there all you need to do is run npm install -g yarn and npm install vite

+you also might have to npm install react, but i forget

 then you should be able to cd into the gift-idea-generator/frontend-gift-idea-generator and hit a yarn run dev, then go to the link

 if you get errors, you likely need to install tailwind although i was able to do it on a second computer without needing to install this